wp-statistics/wp-statistics/readme.txt

 If you encounter any bug, please create an issue on [GitHub](https://github.com/wp-statistics/wp-statistics/issues/new) where we can act upon them more efficiently.
 Since [GitHub](https://github.com/wp-statistics/wp-statistics) is not a support forum, just bugs are welcomed, and any other request will be closed.

 == Changelog ==
-= v14.4 - *.02.2024 =
+= v14.4 - 13.02.2024 =
+We’re delighted to roll out WP Statistics 14.4, bringing advanced privacy features and performance enhancements to your WordPress experience.
+This update includes a robust Random Daily Salt Mechanism for IP hashing, options for data anonymization, and numerous optimizations for better site efficiency.
+For a deep dive into all the new features and improvements, check out our detailed [blog post](https://wp-statistics.com/2024/02/13/wp-statistics-14-4-elevating-privacy-and-performance/)

 * Feature: Added option to removal `user_id` and `UAString` from visitor table.
-* Feature: Enhance IP Hashing with Random Daily Salt Mechanism.
+* Feature: Enhance IP Hashing with [Random Daily Salt Mechanism](https://wp-statistics.com/2024/02/13/enhancing-privacy-with-our-updated-ip-hashing-mechanism/).
 * Feature: Included browser version information in 'Latest Visitor' data.
 * Feature: Added the link for IPs that are hashed.
 * Feature: Introduced a new notification for database cleanup and performance optimization.